banthagroup/fslightbox-react/README.md

 # React Fullscreen Lightbox Basic
-Fullscreen Lightbox is plugin for displaying images and videos in clean overlaying box.
+Fullscreen Lightbox is plugin for displaying images, videos and more in clean overlaying box.

 Website: https://fslightbox.com